dave1010/Asdfghjkl/README.md

 The package now ships a SwiftUI/AppKit macOS app lifecycle that installs a global CGEvent tap to capture double-Cmd activation and routes key presses into the `InputManager`.
-Borderless overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target, and a floating zoom window follows `ZoomController.observedRect`.
-Key presses are consumed while the overlay is active: letters refine the grid, `Space` clicks, and `Esc` cancels.
+Borderless overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target.
+A floating zoom window now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
+Key presses are consumed while the overlay is
+active: letters refine the grid, `Space` clicks, and `Esc` cancels.

 ## Building and testing